jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 X = don’t care

-Note that this is very similar to the one you had created in 1-1, It has additional control (Enable) signals G1, /G2A, and /G2B.
-These enable signals simplify decoding in some systems.
+Note that this is very similar to the one you had created in 1-1; it has additional control (Enable) signals G1, /G2A, and /G2B.
+These enable signals to simplify decoding in some systems.

 Create and add the Verilog module, named decoder_74138_dataflow, instantiating the model you had developed in 1-1.
-Add additional logic, by using the dataflow modeling constructs, to model the desired functionality.
+Add additional logic by using the dataflow modeling constructs to model the desired functionality.

 **lab3_1_2.v**